apham728/mood-roulette/README.md

 - Designing a full-stack architecture where React handles UI state, Express handles HTTP auth routes, Socket.io handles real-time chat events, and Prisma/Postgresql handles persistence
 - Implementing JWT-based authentication so that only authenticated users can join chat
 - Managing client-side session restoration with local storage plus `/auth/me` validation to prevent stale or invalid sessions
-- Building a real-time message pipeline where raw input is rewritten by ai, stored in the database, and broadcast back to all connected clients
+- Building a real-time message pipeline where raw input is rewritten by AI, stored in the database, and broadcast back to all connected clients
 - Modeling relational data with prisma (users and messages)
 - Loading chat history (last 100 messages) in reverse ordered queries and rendering oldest-to-newest for readable conversation flow
-- Handling live connection lifecycle states (connected, reconnecting, disconnected) and reflecting those states in the UI
 - Adding reliability and safety controls such as message length limits and per-user cooldowns to prevent API abuse
-- Debugging cross environment deployment issues including cors origin mismatches, socket reconnect loops, prisma migration gaps, and invalid environment variables
 - Deploying backend and database (Render) and frontend (Vercel), including environment configuration and migration strategy for production